HyoungsungKim/Golang-practice/go-in-practice/Ch1,Ch2.md

 SOLUTION: MULTIPLE HANDLERS
 To expand on the method used in listing 1.16, this technique uses a handler function for each path.
 This technique, presented in the guide “Writing Web Applications” http://golang.org/doc/articles/wiki/, uses a simple pattern that can be great for web apps with only a few simple paths.
 This technique has nuances that you’ll see in a moment that may make you consider one of the techniques following it.

+#### Hiding Complex Paths with wildcards

+The previous technique is straightforward, but as you saw, it’s decidedly inflexible when it comes to path naming.
+You must list every single path that you expect to see.
+For larger applications or for applications that follow the REST recommendations, you need a more flexible solution.

+Problem
+Instead of specifying exact paths for each callback, an application may need to support wildcards or other simple patterns.

+Solution
+Go provides the path package with functionality to work with slash-separated paths.
+This package isn’t directly designed to work with URL paths.
+Instead, it’s a generic package intended to work with paths of all sorts.
+In fact, it works well when coupled with an HTTP handler.